 - rhodiola (ask your healthcare provider about how to use rhodiola)

 - salt – needs to be naturally occurring salt with iodine in it.

 - star anise

 Don’t skip meals – The body relies on you to feed it regularly.
 It then uses that food to create energy.
 If you are irregular with your diet habits the digestive fire (a Yang function of the Spleen warmed by the Kidney Yang) will burn out.
 Your metabolism slows and weight will creep on.
 The digestive fire is at its peak from 7-11 am in the morning, so eat a good breakfast.

 Keep the body and Kidney 1 warm – It’s essential to give the body the aid it needs in keeping warm with this disharmony.
 Don’t challenge the weather and dress appropriately until your energy recovers.
 Kidney 1, located on the ball of the foot is a significant source for Yang energy in the body.
 If your feet are cold, you run the risk of decreasing the body’s overall Yang–find some fun slippers.

 Get appropriate rest- Constantly going, working and moving–all Yang qualities– without resting and restoring (Yin qualities) will lead to a collapse of Yang which takes time to recover from.
 Yang and Qi are replenished when we partake of Yin activities–that rest, gentle qigong and t’ai qi.
 This can be quite the task for some clients that work and play hard.
 I often ask them to schedule in at least on PJ day a month.
 A day to just rest–remember when the norm used to be that you took one day a week to rest or take it easy?
 Pop in naps every now and then too.

-Get supporting treatments–Chinese medicine modalities like Amma therapy are very beneficial in addressing both the symptoms and root causes of thyroid disorders.
-Your practitioner may also recommend glandulars or Chinese herbals.
+Get supporting treatments – Asian medicine modalities like Amma therapy are very beneficial in addressing both the symptoms and root causes of thyroid disorders.
+Your practitioner may also recommend glandulars or herbals.